 - Geologically similar to Barrick Gold’s Eskay Creek Mine and Goldcorp’s Equity Silver Mine

-- $3 million worth of historical data available being compiled
+- $3 million worth of historical data compiled

-- Induced Polarization geophysical survey completed and being interpreted by the company’s technical team
+- Induced Polarization geophysical survey completed and interpreted.

 Targets are shallow-marine VMS with an epithermal component of precious and base metals prospective for bonanza grade material.
 VMS deposits are associated with and created by volcanic-associated hydrothermal events in submarine environments.
 In modern oceans they are synonymous with sulfurous plumes called black smokers.